Population and housing censuses by country: Ethiopia

 Three censuses have been taken in Ethiopia: 1984, 1994 and in 2007.
 The responsible institution is the Central Statistical Agency.
 Most of the census in 2007 was taken in August, while the Somali Region and the Afar Region were not covered.
 The northern Afar region is a remote, hot and arid area.
 The eastern Somali region (Ogaden) hosts a large nomadic Somali population and is a conflict area where Ethiopian regular forces are fighting against Ogaden National Liberation Front (ONLF).

 Ivory Coast

 Four general censuses of population and housing (French: Recensement Général de la Population et de l'Habitat (RGPH)) have been carried out in, the latest ones being in 1998 and 2014.

 Kenya

 The first census in Kenya was conducted in 1948, when Kenya was still a colony administered by the British.
 Since 1969 census has been taken every ten years.
 The last census, overseen by the Kenya National Bureau of Statistics, was in 2019 and recorded a population of 47.6 million.

+Madagascar

+Madagascar had its latest census in 2018, the third census to be conducted.
+It recorded a total resident population of 25,674,186 inhabitants.